MegaManSec/GixyNG/docs/en/plugins/origins.md

 add_header Access-Control-Allow-Origin $allow_origin always;
 ```

-Gixy also this pattern, and will also analyze regex map keys feeding `Access-Control-Allow-Origin` in the above example.
+Gixy also understands this pattern, and will also analyze regex map keys feeding `Access-Control-Allow-Origin` in the above example.